leempko/mia/README.md

 > [!NOTE]
 > No exercise sessions will be organized on Thu 5 Sep, Thu 10 Oct, Thu 21 Nov and Thu 28 Nov.

-A detailed schedule is given below.
+A detailed schedule is given below:

 | Week |  Date | Activity | Location | Topic |  |
 | --- | ---   | ---      | ---   | --- | --- |